mikesamm/mikesamm.github.io/content/posts/apolis.md

 Blake suggested having only one Assign button that would work for them all.
 When he said that, it felt so obvious.
 Reducing the many Assign buttons to one was the first step to solving this issue and the UI/UX would be much less noisy.

-I tried solving the state management problem without factoring out the table rows into their own components, but it ultimately did not get me any further than I was.
+I tried solving the state management problem without factoring out the table rows into their own components, but it did not get me any further than I was.
 Factoring out the components made tracking the state of each row much easier.
 I'm recognizing that state with the most specific scope as possible will reduce the number of re-renders, leading to a much more optimized application overall.

 So with a combination of reducing the Assign buttons to one single button, changing the state variable to an array of values that could be updated from each row component, and using a helper function to map all the state values to the respective slots, I was able to provide the user the ability to assign multiple people at once.